zanvat41/ToDoList-Web-App/README.md

-This is a Todo List maker web app, with google account login, deployed with google app engine.
+This is a Todo List maker web app, with google account login.

+Using spring mvc and google app engine.

 Link to the app: http://springapp-158706.appspot.com/